polkadot-developers/polkadot-docs/develop/blockchains/maintenance/storage-migrations.md

 ---
 title: Storage Migrations
-description: Ensure smooth runtime upgrades with storage migrations, updating data formats and preventing errors.
+description: Ensure smooth runtime upgrades with storage migrations, update data formats, and prevent errors.
 Learn when and how to implement migrations efficiently.
 ---

 # Storage Migrations

 ## Introduction

 Storage migrations are a crucial part of the runtime upgrade process.
 They allow you to update the storage layout of your blockchain, adapting to changes in the runtime.
-Whenever you change the encoding or data types used to represent data in storage, you'll need to provide a storage migration to ensure the runtime can properly interpret the existing stored values in the new runtime state.
+Whenever you change the encoding or data types used to represent data in storage, you'll need to provide a storage migration to ensure the runtime can correctly interpret the existing stored values in the new runtime state.

-Storage migrations must be executed at a precise moment during the runtime upgrade process to ensure data consistency and prevent runtime panics.
-The migration code needs to run:
+Storage migrations must be executed precisely during the runtime upgrade process to ensure data consistency and prevent runtime panics.
+The migration code needs to run as follows:

 - After the new runtime is deployed
 - Before any other code from the new runtime executes
 - Before any [`on_initialize`](https://paritytech.github.io/polkadot-sdk/master/frame_support/traits/trait.Hooks.html#method.on_initialize){target=\_blank} hooks run
 - Before any transactions are processed

 This timing is critical because the new runtime expects data to be in the updated format.
-Without proper migration, any attempt to decode the old data format could result in runtime panics or undefined behavior.
+Any attempt to decode the old data format without proper migration could result in runtime panics or undefined behavior.

 ## Storage Migration Scenarios